UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 # Log in to Azure Stack using SPN account
 Connect-AzureRmAccount -EnvironmentName $AzureStackEnvironment -Credential $AzsCred -ServicePrincipal -TenantId $TenantDomain

-# Create New ResourceGroup if it does not exist
+# Create a new resource group if it does not exist
 try {
     $RG = Get-AzureRmResourceGroup -Name $ResourceGroupName -Location $Location -ErrorAction 'SilentlyContinue' if ( -not $RG) {
-        Write-Output -InputObject "Didn't find the resource group."
+        Write-Output -InputObject "Could not find the resource group, creating now..."
         New-AzureRmResourceGroup -Name $ResourceGroupName -Location $Location -Verbose
     }
     else {